LibrePDF/OpenPDF/README.md

 > For a short explanation see https://en.wikipedia.org/wiki/Mozilla_Public_License

 You can find also a nice explanation of these licenses under https://itsfoss.com/open-source-licenses-explained/

+openpdf-pdfrenderer is licensed with GNU Lesser General Public License (LGPL), Version 2.1 only.

 We want OpenPDF to consist of source code which is consistently licensed with the LGPL and MPL licences only.
 This also means that any new contributions to the project must have a dual LGPL and